nielsbasjes/modbus-website/content/schema/specification/_index.md

 ## Device, Block, Field, Register

-- A device is a collection of register blocks that are all the same type (for example "input registers").
+- A device is a collection of blocks
+- A block a collection of fields that make sense to keep together (similar to a name space).
+  - Example: A heatpump has a block for 'heating' and one for 'cooling', a SunSpec device has a block per SunSpec model.
-- In each block of a device some fields can be defined that are a logical usable value which can be retrieved from the device.
+- Fields are a essentially logical usable value which can be retrieved from the device.
-  Each field has a name that is unique within a block.
+  - Each field has a name that is unique within a block.
+  - Some fields are marked as 'system' because they are intermediate values (like a scaling factor) or things like padding.
 - A field has an expression that determines where it's value comes from.
-  - This expression is usually does operations on values from registers.
+  - This expression is usually does operations on values from registers or discretes.
 The expression can also be a constant, and it can also be calculated by combining values from multiple registers or even other fields.

 ## Register addresses